 - Section 2.
 In the event that an endorsed candidate dies or withdraws, the endorsement he or she received from the 45th shall immediately and automatically lapse.

-Rule VIII – Endorsements for leadership positions in the Democratic Party
+Rule VII – Endorsements for leadership positions in the Democratic Party

 - Section 1.
 An individual seeking a leadership position in another Democratic Party organization that geographically overlaps with the 45th may request an endorsement in advance of the meeting when the position will be filled.
 Endorsement requests for party offices decided at biennial reorganization meetings cannot be considered until the date of the general election in November has passed.